-Participants shared the importance of facilitating open dialogue between funders and Indigenous communities throughout the funding process. including application and reporting.
+Participants shared the importance of facilitating open dialogue between funders and Indigenous communities throughout the funding process. including during the application and reporting stages.
 One participant shared that dialogue has replaced both the application and reporting processes in their organization.
-This funder holds regular meetings with organizations they work with where the organizations share updates, successes, and challenges; the funder reports back to the board to determine funding allocations instead of organizations submitting applications for funding and reporting on funding received.
+This funder holds regular meetings with organizations they work with where the organizations share updates. successes, and challenges.
+Then, the funder reports to their board to determine funding allocations instead of organizations submitting funding applications and reporting to funders.
 As this example suggests and other participants echoed, organizations often prefer open conversation over written reporting.